greenelab/deep-review/sections/07_conclusions.md

 biology and medicine.
 We created an open repository on the GitHub version control system [@url:https://github.com/greenelab/deep-review] and engaged with numerous authors from papers within and outside of the area.
-The manuscript was drafted via GitHub commits by `TODO #` individuals who met the ICJME standards of authorship.
+The manuscript was drafted via GitHub commits by 25 individuals who met the ICJME standards of authorship.
 These were individuals who contributed to the review of the literature; drafted the manuscript or provided substantial critical revisions;
 approved the final manuscript draft; and agreed to be accountable in all aspects